top of page

 Assessment of the Puncture Cube as compared to the standard of care Free Hand Method.
 Accuracy and time requirements were compared in this ex-vivo, phantom study.

-Compared to a conventional free-hand procedure, the use of the Cube Navigation System with a Puncture Cube resulted in a statistically significantly improved accuracy (3.4 mm ± 2.3 mm vs 4.9 mm ± 3.2 mm with the free hand method) and overall lower intervention time (168 s ± 28.5 s versus FHM 200 s ± 44.8 s).
+Puncture Cube resulted in a statistically significantly improved accuracy and overall lower intervention time.
 Number of CT scans was reduced to 2.3 versus FHM 2.8.

 bottom of page